Yawolf/semaphores/README.md

-IV.
-BUGS AND KNOWN ISSUES
+4. BUGS AND KNOWN ISSUES

     The locks can only be created in the current folder, in other words, if you current directory is /home/$USER, create_lock(/home/$USER/my_folder/my_file.txt) will not work properly.